How to get cannabis license in Peru

 We will likely see further developments and regulations being introduced into Peru so that the market can continue to evolve.

-Getting a Cannabis License in Peru
+How to Get a Cannabis License in Peru: Complete Guide

 Peruvian law has three types of cannabis licenses [2,3].
 There are licenses for scientific investigation, licenses for import and trade, and licenses for production.
 The cannabis production license may be granted to public entities and certified pharmaceutical laboratories.
 This means that a cannabis grower must be a certified laboratory, which is not how most cannabis growers organize their business in Canada or the US.
 Requirements for applying for a cannabis license in Peru are not entirely clear, but it has been reported that detailed information such as agricultural production plans and security protocols are required [4].